 Sonali is an attorney and an active community member who first joined the RALC family as a volunteer teacher.
 After a 15 year career in Immigration law, she well understands the mutual benefit that language facility brings to newcomers and their communities.
 As a first generation American raised in Richardson, teaching with RALC felt like the perfect way to pay it forward.
 Sonali brings experience in firm management, non-profit fundraising, and is Board Certified in Immigration and Nationality Law.
 She has been an adult language learner herself, and speaks Spanish, Gujarati and English.
 Most importantly, she is eager to support RALC students and Richardson’s standing as a welcoming and inclusive city.
-Sonali lives in Richardson with her husband and two children.
+Sonali lives in Richardson with her husband, two boys, and their new rescue puppy.

 Contact Sonali at firstname.lastname@example.org

-Monica coordinates RALC’s English as a Second Language programs, including curriculum development, teacher training, student assessment, and teacher support.
+Carson coordinates RALC’s English as a Second Language programs, including curriculum development, teacher training, student assessment, and teacher support.
 Her passion is creating engaging, active learning environments where adults can learn.
-Monica came to RALC after ten years of teaching adult ESL.
-She also worked in program coordination for Big Thought.
-She lives in Dallas with her husband.
-They have two sons.
+Carson came to RALC after many years as an English Teacher.
+She lives in Dallas with her beloved rescue dog, Annie.

 Sara Bramlett – Volunteer Coordinator